 Vitamin A is popular in topical skincare products, often appearing as its alter-ego, retinol.
 But this vitamin is also important in our regular dietary intake.

-Meanwhile, Vitamin A deficiency may cause hyperkeratinization in your pores — in other words, extra keratin interfering with your skin cell turnover.
-The keratin sticks dead skin cells together and makes them difficult for your skin to shed, leading to an increase in pore blockages and acne breakouts.
+Vitamin A deficiency may also cause hyperkeratinization in your pores, causing extra keratin to interfere with your skin cell turnover.
+The keratin binds your dead skin cells together and makes it difficult for your skin to shed, leading to an increase in pore blockages and acne breakouts.

 17. Broccoli